Paddy Power Gold Cup Preview, Tips, Runners & Trends (November Meeting)

 Paddy Power Gold Cup Trend Analysis

 The course which has produced the most winners of the Paddy Power Gold Cup is Aintree, there has been a total number of 7 winners of this race who ran at Aintree last time out.
-The next best course which has produced the second most winners is Cheltenham, there has been a total number of 4 winners of this race who ran at Cheltenham last time out.
+The next best courses which have produced the second most winners are Chepstow, Cheltenham and Carlisle, there has been a total number of 3 winners from each of those courses.

 Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Paddy Power Gold Cup, that stallion Dom Alco has produced 2 winners (2018,2012).